 • Parabens – Commonly listed as alkyl parahydroxy benzoates – butyll methyl/ethyl/ propyllisobutyl paraben.
 A study published in Toxicology and Applied Pharmacology showed that parabens have been linked to endocrine disruption; they compete with estrogen for binding sites thereby potentially affecting hormonal balance.
 According to the Journal of Applied Toxicology, research also suggests parabens may contribute to the development of breast cancer.

 • Mineral oil- A Carcinogen.
 The World Health Organization considers mineral oil a carcinogen, the EWG reports that it can be contaminated with cancer-causing hydrocarbons during the refining process, and research published in the Journal of Investigative Dermatology reveals that the oil is linked with tumors in mice exposed to UVB.
 Mineral oil clogs pores, hindering the skin’s ability to shed debris and excrete toxins.

-• Sodium Lauryl Sulphate (SLS)/Sodium Lauryl Ether Sulphate (SLES) - A soap sudsing agent that irritates skin, stops hair growth, can cause cataracts in adults, damaged children’s eye development and can cause urinary tract infections and other vaginal infections.
+• Sodium Lauryl Sulphate (SLS)/Sodium Lauryl Ether Sulphate (SLES) – A soap sudsing agent that irritates skin, stops hair growth, can cause cataracts in adults, damage children’s eye development and can cause urinary tract infections and other vaginal infections.
 According to the EPA, is also a probable carcinogen, neurotoxicant, kidney, and respiratory toxicant.

 • Toluene – Damages the liver, disrupts the endocrine system and can cause asthma.